Coronado A

 Strong evidence across many listings that parking is assigned/reserved at the building level.
 Multiple remarks explicitly mention "2 assigned parking stalls," "assigned covered parking," and "two parking stalls located just steps from your front door," which looks consistent across different agents rather than a one-off copy-paste error.

-I looked for explicit language such as deeded parking, owned stall, or parking included in deed.
-The listings only say assigned/covered parking and guest parking, which does not confirm deeded ownership.
+I searched for explicit deeded-parking language such as deeded parking, owned stall, or parking included in the deed.
+The remarks consistently describe assigned or included stalls, but do not confirm that parking is deeded to the unit.

 No analysis available